 Some birds are not scared of humans because of their adaptation to an urbanized environment and conditioned response to feeding by humans.
 Birds also tend to observe predators before learning that it is a threat, and subsequently, develop a fear toward predators and avoid them.

-Many birds flee from humans, but there are some birds that are plain NOT scared of humans!
+Many birds flee from humans, but there are some birds that are just NOT scared of humans!
 Let me explain why:

 1) Urban Birds Are Used To Human Presence